eftl93/servo_controller_msp430/README.md

     - if the number of ticks accumulated equals to the duty cycle, set the servo's "clear" flag.
     - if the number of ticks accumulated equals to the period, set the all the servos' "set" flag.
     - before exiting the ISR, increment the tick counter (timer_count).
-    - use directive to clear bit of the status register to leave the low power mode once the ISR is exited in order to execute the code in the main() function until the processor goes back to low power mode.
+    - When exiting ISR, clear bit in SR to disable the LPM (in order to go back to the main()).
 8. Run the main() function:
     - Check if any flags have been updated in the ISR.
       - Set flags will be cleared.